A Complete Guide to Crush the Colorado Gambit

 But even if you forget it and play 4.d4 – it’s still fine, you will still have the advantage.
 It’s just 4.Bb5 e6 5.Ne5 will crush your opponent!

-You may also find it useful to watch today’s lesson with a Grandmaster where I show and explain all of this on the board so you’ll remember it easier.
+You may also find it useful to watch our Daily Lesson with a Grandmaster video on the same topic below.

 P.S.
 Don’t forget to subscribe to our newsletter as we have other gambit refutations on the way!
 And feel free to share your thoughts and games while crushing the Colorado Gambit in our forum.